johnnovak/twyg/doc/nodes.rst

     .. propparams:: Enum topright
        :values: topleft | topright | bottomleft | bottomright

-    Orientation of the axonometric three-dimensional box.
+    Orientation of the three-dimensional depth of the box.

 .. property:: boxDepth